quantombone/exemplarsvm/README.md

 # All output has been written to results_directory
 ```

-# Extra: How to run the Exemplar-SVM framework on a cluster
+# Extra: How to run the Exemplar-SVM framework on a cluster?

 This library was meant to run on a cluster with a shared NFS/AFS file
 structure where all nodes can read/write data from a common data